pirovc/ganon/README.md

 * There are possible performance benefits compiling ganon from source rather than using the conda version.
 To do so, please follow the instructions at [Install without conda](#install-without-conda)

-* Ganon runs on osx only with a [manual installation](#manual-installation).
-It was tested with gcc 7 and 8, but conda does not support those compilers for osx yet.

 ## Running ganon with sample data

 ### build